sbjoshi/Pinaka/README.md

    libstdc++.so.6 & gcc 7.3.0 are required on **Ubuntu 18.04**

 ## RELEASE:
-Source code for the tool to be made public by the end of this year.
+Source code for the tool to be made public soon.

+## Contributors
+   *	Eti Chaudhary, Masters student in the Department of Computer Science and Engineering, IIT Hyderabad
+   *	Saurabh Joshi, Assistant Professor in the Department of Computer Science and Engineering, IIT Hyderabad